 Unity Day probably should have been called Unity Hour.
 It is an “all hands” meeting, first thing in the morning, on the first day of every iteration.
 It started life as a cut down version of PI Planning, but has evolved into a much loved ritual that is at the very heart of our culture.
 Unity Day has constantly evolved over the past 18 months, with new segments and agendas being dreamed up all the time.

-Our first Unity Das was a 90 minute adaptation of Dean Leffingwell’s 2 day Release Planning agenda.
+Our first Unity Das was a 90 minute adaptation of SAFe’s 2 day PI Planning agenda.
 We opened with a session about the History of the EDW and Future Vision.
 This was followed by an overview of new development tools and practises and a summary of the work for the upcoming iteration.
 We introduced our Innovation Challenge and closed out the morning with an agile learning activity that seemed to be primarily focused on proving that Em’s hand eye coordination skills are questionable.

 Over the next few months we quickly established a smorgasbord of activities from which we could build each fortnights agenda: